Noisy Pairwise-Comparison Random Search for Smooth Nonconvex Optimization: Introduction

 We study smooth nonconvex optimization when feedback is restricted to noisy pairwise comparisons and the objective admits a low-dimensional active-subspace structure.
 We introduce a simple comparison-based random search method and analyze it under two oracle models of increasing realism.
 At a high level, our contributions are:

 \textbf{(1) Intrinsic-dimension stationarity under noisy comparisons.} We propose \emph{Noisy-Comparison Random Search} (NCRS; Algorithm~\ref{alg:NCRS-sto}), a direct-search method that samples a random direction $s_t$ and performs an improve-or-stay update from a single noisy comparison $R(\theta^t,\theta^t+\alpha_t s_t)$.
-Under a uniform-margin ranking oracle (Assumption~\ref{assump:uniform-ranking}), we show that for smooth nonconvex objectives with a $k$-dimensional active-subspace structure, $ \frac{1}{T}\sum_{t=1}^T \E\|\nabla f(\theta^t)\|_2 \le \varepsilon \quad\text{with}\quad T=\mathcal O\!\bigl(k/(p^2\varepsilon^2)\bigr). $ The key observation is that for ridge-type objectives $f(x)=g(Ax)$, if $P := A^\top(AA^\top)^{-1}A$ denotes the orthogonal projector onto the $k$-dimensional active subspace, then NCRS’ accept--reject decision depends only on the projected direction $Ps_t$, so the ambient dimension $d$ is replaced by the intrinsic dimension $k$.
-To our knowledge, this yields the first intrinsic-dimension dependence for \emph{nonconvex} stationarity with noisy pairwise comparisons; see \Cref{tab:algo_comparison_comprehensive} for a summary of prior rates.
+Under a uniform-margin ranking oracle (Assumption~\ref{assump:uniform-ranking}), we show that for smooth nonconvex objectives with a $k$-dimensional active-subspace structure, $ \frac{1}{T}\sum_{t=1}^T \E\|\nabla f(\theta^t)\|_2 \le \varepsilon \quad\text{with}\quad T=\mathcal O\!\bigl(k/(p^2\varepsilon^2)\bigr). $ The key observation is that for ridge-type objectives $f(x)=g(Ax)$, if $P := A^\top(AA^\top)^{-1}A$ denotes the orthogonal projector onto the $k$-dimensional active subspace, then NCRS’ accept/reject decision depends only on the projected direction $Ps_t$, so the ambient dimension $d$ is replaced by the intrinsic dimension $k$.

 \textbf{(2) Gap-dependent confidence comparisons.} Uniform-margin models enforce a gap-independent advantage, which can be overly optimistic near ties.
 We introduce a gap-dependent \emph{confidence} oracle (Assumption~\ref{assump:signal-variance-score}) that returns a signed score $\tilde R(x,y)\in[-1,1]$ whose alignment and variance are controlled by a function $\rho(|f(x)-f(y)|)$ of the function gap.
 We analyze a confidence-weighted vote variant of NCRS (Algorithm~\ref{alg:NCRS-tie}) and show that in the same smooth nonconvex active-subspace setting it achieves $ \frac{1}{T}\sum_{t=1}^T \E\|\nabla f(\theta^t)\|_2 \le \varepsilon$ with total comparison complexity $ NT=\mathcal O\!\bigl(k^2/\varepsilon^4\bigr).$ The additional $k/\varepsilon^2$ factor captures the near-stationary regime where comparisons become less informative as $|f(x)-f(y)|$ shrinks.